Liquid-S/SDSE2-PORTABLE/README.md

 Then I (Liquid S!) thought about using the ThunderGemios10's version to translate DR2 for STEAM in italian.
-Therefore I had to import the STEAM texts and audio in the tool (while preserving the japanese texts so that translators can check the original dialogues), complete the GFX folder BlackDragon gave to me (by adding new fonts and all missing image files) and make the tool "portable"*.
+Therefore I had to import the STEAM texts and audio in the tool (while preserving the Japanese texts so that translators can check the original dialogues), complete the GFX folder BlackDragon gave to me (by adding new fonts and all missing image files) and make the tool "portable"*.